apoca/blockchainexplained/PITCHME.md

 ### Solidity
 Require

-For that we use require. require makes it so that the function will throw an error and stop executing if some condition is not true:
+For that we use <b>require</b>. <b>Require</b> makes it so that the function will throw an error and stop executing if some condition is not true:

 ```javascript
 function sayHiToVitalik(string _name) public returns (string) {